- LIVING FOR FREE and GIVING

 - Contact Us

-READING ALL THE FOLLOWING IDEAS CAN GIVE YOU SUCH A HUGE CREATIVE BOOST YOU MAY WELL 'THINK DIFFERENT' from now on.
-Many of us don't read much anymore and miss inspiring knowledge that is freely available.
-Read this in stages if you prefer.
+READING ALL THE FOLLOWING IDEAS CAN GIVE YOU SUCH A HUGE CREATIVE BOOST YOU MAY WELL 'THINK DIFFERENT' from then on.
+Many of us don't read much anymore and miss free and inspiring knowledge.

 One point about choices.
 Recently a friend asked me to help him.
 The thing he wanted me to do didn't especially interest me at the time and I considered saying 'No', which I'm very good at if something doesn’t resonate with me.
 However, I did have a strong general interest in helping him.
 So this time I did.
 I felt good that I'd helped and I learned to be more aware about what really interests me.

 I do a lot of hitchhiking.
-Recently I travelled 150 km round trip with 13 lifts.
+Recently I travelled 150 km on a round trip with 13 lifts.
 There are lots of wonderful people willing to help.
 When I have a vehicle, I'm always giving people a lift.
 How about doing this yourself?
-Then there can be fewer cars on the road and more communication and new friends.
+Then there can be fewer cars on the road and more communication with new friends.

 A classic example of making a choice is about asking.
 Many people find it hard to ask for or accept free things.
 It's not uncommon for people to say that they find it easy to be generous with their time or material things but they find it really hard to ask for help.
 It may bring up feelings of unworthiness, distrust, thoughts of not having contributed, not wanting to be in debt to others or feeling incapable of managing one's life without hand-outs.
 Do you have any such thoughts?
 Can you easily ask for what you want in life?
 This can be about anything at all, but let’s say asking for a date.
 You are frightened to ask (who wants to open themselves to rejection?) but as you’d love to see the person, you ask them.
 They say 'Yes'.
 You go out, get married, have children and live happily ever after.
 Which proves that it’s always good to ask for things

 Recently for 3 months I helped a wonderful community group.
-I got dozens of free things for them to use, including a washing machine, a dishwasher and a commercial colour laser printer, with free servicing/ink for life.
+I got dozens of free things for them to use, including a washing machine, a dishwasher and a commercial colour laser printer with free servicing/ink for life.
 Many people I asked weren't able to help.
 I just thanked them and asked someone else.
-Do this and you'll get wonderful results for your family or organisation.
+Do this and you'll get wonderful results for your family or organisation you support.

 Nearly everyone asks and accepts help from politicians/ government.
 Isn't it time to return to how we used to live just a few decades back?
 Then we build real communities by relying on and trusting each other, whether friends, family, neighbours, workmates or local businesses.
 This costs us far less, is achieved more quickly, always comes from the heart and has no strings, conditions or contracts attached as government assistance does.
 And INSTEAD of letting our fingers do the walking (looking in the phone book), let our mouths do the talking - by asking friends to help or to recommend people, products or services.